Finite-Time Analysis of Gradient Descent for Shallow Transformers: INTRODUCTION

 A growing theory literature has therefore analyzed simplified settings.
 To make comparisons precise, let us recall the single-head self-attention layer.
 For a length-$T$ input $X\in\mathbb{R}^{d\times T}$ and weights $W_Q,W_K,W_V\in\mathbb{R}^{m\times d}$, the attention layer outputs

 where $\sigma_s$ denotes the column-wise softmax, and $\beta$ is the softmax scaling.
 In the original Transformer, one takes $\beta=m^{-1/2}$ to stabilize the dot-product variance~\citep{vaswani2017attention}.
-However, to make the analysis of \eqref{eq:attn} tractable, prior work often studies variants that take one of the following three directions: (i) avoid $\sigma_s$ entirely to obtain linear attention~\citep{katharopoulos2020transformers,choromanski2021rethinking,lu2021softmaxfree,zheng2022linear, zhang2024linear}; (ii) replace $\sigma_s$ with a pointwise activation such as ReLU~\citep{wortsman2023replacing,hron2020infinite}; or (iii) take infinite-width limits under $\beta = m^{-1}$, in which the softmax weights approach uniform distribution and the attention layer reduces to mean-pooling~\citep{wu2023convergence,noci2023shaped,bordelon2024infinite}.
+However, to make the analysis of \eqref{eq:attn} tractable, prior work often studies variants that take one of the following directions: (i) avoid $\sigma_s$ entirely to obtain linear attention~\citep{katharopoulos2020transformers,choromanski2021rethinking,lu2021softmaxfree,zheng2022linear, zhang2024linear}; (ii) replace $\sigma_s$ with a pointwise activation such as ReLU~\citep{wortsman2023replacing,hron2020infinite}; or (iii) take infinite-width limits under $\beta = m^{-1}$, in which the softmax weights approach uniform distribution and the attention layer reduces to mean-pooling~\citep{wu2023convergence,noci2023shaped,bordelon2024infinite}.
 While analytically convenient, these modifications limit the scope of the resulting guarantees.

-More recently, an interesting work by \citet{wu2023convergence} established global convergence for shallow Transformers at finite width under the realistic $\beta=m^{-1/2}$ scaling, showing that \emph{cubic} overparameterization in the sample size $n$ suffices for gradient descent to converge at a \emph{linear} rate.
-Their proof follows the usual neural tangent kernel (NTK) recipe of enforcing a strict positive definiteness to a Gram matrix to drive convergence \citep{du2019a,du2019b,allenzhu2019,zou2019,nguyen2021global,nguyen2021tight}.
+More recently, \citet{wu2023convergence} established global convergence for shallow Transformers at finite width under the realistic $\beta=m^{-1/2}$ scaling, showing that \emph{quadratic} overparameterization in the sample size $n$ suffices for gradient descent to converge at a \emph{linear} rate.
+Their proof follows the standard recipe of enforcing strict positive definiteness of a Gram matrix to drive convergence \citep{du2019a,du2019b,allenzhu2019,zou2019,nguyen2021global,nguyen2021tight}.
 In particular, \citet{wu2023convergence} control the minimum singular value of a feature matrix built from the last hidden layer, which relies on the regime \(d \ge n\), thereby limiting its practicality.